Universal access to clean energy

 Designing and delivering affordable clean energy solutions and inspiring people to take climate action

 What started as a humble idea to create a small, portable solar lamp for people without electricity in Ethiopia is now a global project that has changed over a million lives through the awesome power of the sun.
 We strengthen communities from the inside by creating local jobs and generating local profits through our local partners and network of young, African entrepreneurs.
-For every high-quality solar product sold in an area with electricity, one of our partners or entrepreneurs sells a similar product in their part of the world with electricity so that our products can be sold in off-grid areas at much lower, locally affordable prices.
+Little Suns are sold at a higher price in areas of the world with electricity so that our products can be sold in off-grid areas at much lower, locally affordable prices.

 Why is access to light and energy so important?